Can You Invest Company Money in Stocks?

 State trust laws typically impose a duty of prudence on trustees, which requires them to exercise reasonable care and diligence in managing trust assets.
 These duties can also impact the investment decisions of companies that act as trustees for employee benefit plans.

-Read more How to invest in uranium stocks
+Read more How to begin investing in individual stocks

 **3. SEC Regulations**